-I had a teacher -- I found out once, in our community, sometimes we had teachers marry into our community, and they stayed there for a long time.
-At about 28 years old, I found out from a research colleague of mine, an outsider from my community who went in and said, "How come you don't do anything like culturally relevant in our schools and validate kids' existence?"
-And, she was told -- the teacher told her that because if we tell them

-1 that they're indigenous or reinforce that they're inuit, 2 they will never leave the community and become anything.
-3 So, that's an example of the violence that is pervasive.
-4 MS. FANNY WYLDE: Thank you, Amy.
-At this 5 point, I don't have anymore questions.
-Commissioners, do 6 you have any questions for the witness?
-7 CHIEF COMMISSIONER MARION BULLER: Both of 8 us are going to defer until after cross-examination.
-9 MS. FANNY WYLDE: Thank you.
-So, that 10 resumes the examination in-chief.
-I suggest we take a 11 short break before cross-examination starts.
-And, Mrs. 12 Porter has an announcement to make.
-13 MS. MEREDITH PORTER: We were going to 14 suggest that we take we only need 10 minutes, but during 15 those 10 minutes, if that's agreeable to you, Chief 16 Commissioner, I'd ask that the parties go to the parties 17 with standing room and verify the order of cross- 18 examination with Francine Merasty who will be meeting you 19 in that room.
-But, we can certainly reorganize and be 20 ready to go in 10 minutes, if that's agreeable to you?
-21 CHIEF COMMISSIONER MARION BULLER: 2:55.
-22 MS. MEREDITH PORTER: Thank you.
-23 MS. FANNY WYLDE: Thank you.
-24 Upon recessing at 2:45 p.m.
-25 Upon recessing at 2:45 p.m.
+I had a teacher -- I found out once, in our 18 community, sometimes we had teachers marry into our 19 community, and they stayed there for a long time.
+At about 20 21 28 years old, I found out from a research colleague of mine, an outsider from my community who went in and said, 22 "How come you don't do anything like culturally relevant in 23 24 our schools and validate kids' existence?"
+And, she was told -- the teacher told her that because if we tell them 25 that they're Indigenous or reinforce that they're Inuit, 1 they will never leave the community and become anything.
+2 So, that's an example of the violence that is pervasive.
+3 4 MS. FANNY WYLDE: Thank you, Amy.
+At this point, I don't have anymore questions.
+Commissioners, do 5 6 you have any questions for the witness?
+CHIEF COMMISSIONER MARION BULLER: Both of 7 us are going to defer until after cross-examination.
+8 9 MS. FANNY WYLDE: Thank you.
+So, that resumes the examination in-chief.
+I suggest we take a 10 short break before cross-examination starts.
+And, Mrs. 11 Porter has an announcement to make.
+12 MS. MEREDITH PORTER: We were going to 13 suggest that we take -- we only need 10 minutes, but during 14 15 those 10 minutes, if that's agreeable to you, Chief Commissioner, I'd ask that the parties go to the parties 16 17 with standing room and verify the order of crossexamination with Francine Merasty who will be meeting you 18 in that room.
+But, we can certainly reorganize and be 19 ready to go in 10 minutes, if that's agreeable to you?
+20 CHIEF COMMISSIONER MARION BULLER: 2:55.
+21 22 MS. MEREDITH PORTER: Thank you.
+MS. FANNY WYLDE: 23 Thank you.
+24 --- Upon recessing at 2:45 p.m.
+25 --- Upon recessing at 2:45 p.m.